Our Acupuncture Treatments

 Daily life subjects our bodies to constant stressors that it must cope with and compensate for.
 In doing so, body tissues and muscles tighten and ultimately contort the CranioSacral system, resulting in tension and restriction around the brain and spinal cord.
 Since the central nervous system is paramount to bodily function, these restrictions stand in the way of optimal body and mind health.

 In order to locate these restrictions, the CranioSacral practitioner uses a light touch to sense for ease of motion and rhythm of the fluid surrounding the brain and spinal cord, known as cerebrospinal fluid.
 With this knowledge, the practitioner gently releases the restrictions and normalizes the environment around the brain and spinal cord.
 This allows the body to harmonize, self-correct, and support its natural knowledge and desire to function efficiently and healthfully.

-Note: While CST is not a Chinese Medicine modality, I use it with 99% of my patients.
+Note: While CST is not a Chinese Medicine modality, I incorporate it with most of my patients.

 Chinese Medicine is a major proponent of the use of heat therapy for most all chronic cases.
 Long-term use of ice or cold constricts blood circulation, creating rigidity and depriving the muscles of the necessary nutrients needed for healing.
 Heat therapy encourages healing by increasing the circulation of blood and oxygen to muscles, reducing inflammation, and removing toxic waste from cells.
 The two main forms of heat therapy that I use in session are moxibustion and TDP lamps.

 Moxibustion, better known simply as Moxa, involves burning the herb mugwort (artemisia) over the skin.
 The patient is not burned during this process, but should expect to experience a comfortable warm sensation.
 Moxa is used over certain acupuncture points and/or injured areas to warm and tonify the area, stimulate blood flow, and strengthen the immune system.